wp-plugins/online-booking-engine/readme.txt

 Stable tag: 4.1.1
 License: GPLv2 or later

-eZee Reservation Wordpress plugin is solutions for hotel, resorts, B&B, hotel chains, motels to get online bookings from their own property website.
+eZee Reservation Wordpress plugin is solutions for hotel, resorts, B&B, hotel chains, motels to get online bookings from their own hotel website.

 == Description ==